 The District does not have any Juvenile Court Schools; therefore, we did not perform any procedures related to Juvenile Court Schools.

-The District does not have a Middle or Early College High School Program; therefore, we did not perform procedures related to the Middle or Early College High School Program.
+The District does not have any Middle or Early College High Schools; therefore, we did not perform any procedures related to Middle or Early College High Schools.